21st Biennial Symposium on Violence & Aggression

 Ten Years Since Spirit Matters: A Roadmap for the Reform of Indigenous Corrections in Canada (2023) – OCI Report - Dr. Leticia Gutierrez (Director of Policy and Research, Officer of Correctional Investigator)

-Indigenous Victim Provision and How It’s Interacting With Gladue Principles + Culture as Healing - Benjamin Ralston (University of Saskatchewan) and Dr. Christie Tetreault (University of Saskatchewan)
+Indigenous Victim Provision and How It’s Interacting with Gladue Principles + Culture as Healing - Benjamin Ralston (University of Saskatchewan) and Dr. Christie Tetreault (University of Saskatchewan)

 Theme 3: Current Issues in Violence